programmer647/library/README.md

 Currently doing:
+1. finish collect page by making the drop down menu that shows the username, book title, book author and sends the right data to the loan page figure out how to do it that when collecting books it shows the title of the book and the author, as well as the user's name instead of just their user id

-search mechanism on browsebooks page - do it by title, author. for now do this so that it redirects you onto another page where the results are but later change this so it does it on the page. have a radio button to select what to search by finish collect page by making the drop down menu that shows the username, book title, book author and sends the right data to the loan page finish overdue books page
+2. search mechanism on browsebooks page - do it by title, author. for now do this so that it redirects you onto another page where the results are but later change this so it does it on the page. have a radio button to select what to search by

+3. finish overdue books page